|Alcohol and Drug Free College

 7.3 Federal Reporting

-7.3.1 Employees must notify the director of human resources of any criminal drug convictions occurring in the workplace or while the employee was acting in an official work capacity on or off campus no later than five days after such conviction, including a criminal conviction for a:
+7.3.1 Employees must notify the HR director of any criminal drug convictions occurring in the workplace or while the employee was acting in an official work capacity on or off campus no later than five days after such conviction, including a criminal conviction for a:

 188.8.131.52 violation of any criminal drug law